 What does nicotine do to the body?

-- Short-term increase in blood pressure, heart rate and the flow of blood from the heart.
+- A short-term increase in blood pressure, heart rate and the flow of blood from the heart.

 - The arteries narrow and harden.

-- Potential impact on health, i.e. cancer, heart attacks, strokes etc.
+- The potential impact on health, i.e. cancer, heart attacks, strokes etc.

 What are the symptoms of nicotine withdrawal?